MemaroX/CV_FInalProject/README.md

 1.  **Activate your virtual environment** (if you created one).
 2.  **Launch Jupyter Notebook:**
     ```bash
-    jupyter notebook main.ipynb
+    jupyter notebook notebooks/main.ipynb
     ```
 3.  **Open `main.ipynb`:** Your web browser will open with the Jupyter Notebook interface.
-Click on `main.ipynb` to open the project notebook.
+Click on `notebooks/main.ipynb` to open the project notebook.
 4.  **Execute Cells:** Run the cells sequentially to see the data loading, model building, training, and evaluation process.

 ## Project Structure

 ```
-CV_FInalProject/
+./
+├── notebooks/          # Contains the main Jupyter Notebook
+│   └── main.ipynb
+├── assets/
+│   └── images/         # Example images of handwritten digits
+│       ├── number 0.png
+│       └── ...
 ├── docs/               # (Optional) Additional documentation or reports
-├── main.ipynb          # The main Jupyter Notebook containing the project code
-├── number 0.png        # Example image of digit 0
-├── number 1.png        # Example image of digit 1
-├── ...                 # Other example digit images (up to number 9.png)
+├── LICENSE             # Project license
 ├── README.md           # This file
-└── ... (other files like requirements.txt if added later)
+└── requirements.txt    # Python dependencies
 ```

 ## Examples

-The `number X.png` files are examples of the handwritten digits that the model is trained to recognize.
+The `assets/images/number X.png` files are examples of the handwritten digits that the model is trained to recognize.

 ## Contributing